CyberneticSpecter/SacrilegiousTheosis/docs/study-notes/philosophy/indian/hinduism/bhagavad-gita/the-great-work.md

 5. Grasping exacerbates the sense of duality and separation.
 6. How can one follow dharma without any desire/grasping?:
    1. Initially, yogi tried to eliminate all desires via asceticism, but that ended all the good stuff as well (does it really?)
-   2. Next, yogi discovered that desires are compound, and there can be a good "salutary" part as well - "aspiration" for Self-realization - this can be teased apart from craving/clinging.
+   2. Next, the yogi discovered that desires are compound, and there can be a good "salutary" part as well - "aspiration" for Self-realization - this can be teased apart from craving/clinging.
    3. Aspiration is used for dhamma
    4. Teasing apart aspiration from clinging/craving is slippery - it's a lifetime goal.
    5. > Aspiration, as it turns out, is full of energy.
 Full of resolve.
 Full of a deep ardency for the realization of the Self.
 It is this very aspiration that leads us to search for truth.
 For beauty.
 For our full humanity.
    6. > He \[Endymon] enters what Keats called “the Cave of Quietude,” a retreat into the depths of consciousness.
 In quiet retreat and contemplation, Endymion realizes that success and failure are not the measure of life.
 He sees the way in which both light and shade, success and failure, and praise and blame, are all parts of life.
 He sees, even, the ways in which beauty can be revealed through sorrow, and through life’s losses. **He decides to choose complete surrender to the endless richness of the moment, whatever the moment brings.
 He decides to embrace both sides of life—the light and the shadow.** This was a pivotal moment in the development of Keats’s creative consciousness.
    7. Consider the working out of dharma as soul-making.
    8. Surrender to the greater impersonal
    9. > “That which is creative must create itself.”
 He discovered, as all great artists do, that there was something impersonal at work.
 Something at work that was not him.
-And to surrender to this larger force gave him a new kind of freedom, and a new sense of faith in the process itself.
+And to surrender to this larger force gave him a new kind of freedom and a new sense of faith in the process itself.
    10. Achieve Immortality through the soul's outpour
    11. Develop negative capability - Ability to be with uncertainties. mysteries, doubt - requires surrender
    12. Develop disinterestedness - “not for Fame and Laurel, but from the mere yearning and fondness I have for the beautiful even if my night’s labours should be burnt every morning and no eye ever shine upon them.” - Keats